buave/Beta_bot/README.md

 # Beta_bot
 Random publication at random date

-At the moment is just found random date
+At this moment is just found random date